Adukemi/OASIS_INFOBYTE/README.md

 **Conclusion**
 This systematic approach allows for the creation of a robust predictive model and the effective evaluation of its performance.

+## 6: Wine Quality Prediction P2L2

+**Description**
+The objective is to predict wine quality based on its chemical properties, providing a practical application of machine learning within viticulture.
+The dataset includes various chemical characteristics, such as density and acidity, which are used as features for three different classifier models.

+**Process**
+- Data Collection and Preparation
+- Data Analysis and Preprocessing
+- Model Selection and Training
+- Model Evaluation
+- Data Visualization
+- Model Optimization

+**Conclusion**
+This approach helps in building a robust wine quality prediction model using machine learning classifiers.

+## 7:Fraud Detection P3L2